Tommy Kinsella

-Tommy Kinsella (born 1941 in Dublin, died 6 February 2009) was an Irish soccer player who played in the League of Ireland during the 1960s.
+Tommy Kinsella (1941 – 6 February 2009) was an Irish soccer player who played in the League of Ireland during the 1960s.

+Career

 Kinsella played for Shamrock Rovers and Bohemians amongst others during his career in the League of Ireland.
 He also had a spell with Arsenal.
 Tommy Kinsella was eventually transferred from Drumcondra to Arsenal, during the 1960/61 season, and ended up spending two years at the London club.
 He played mostly for the reserves, although he scored for the Arsenal first team at Dalymount Park during a match celebrating the new lights.